qaziafzalarian/awesome-llm-jailbreaks/README.md

 #### Conclusion: A Fundamental Debate on Control

-For users like "elder-plinius," LLM jailbreaking is a ideological stance in a fundamental debate: should the control of a powerful technology reside solely with its creators, or should users have the right to interrogate, understand, and modify their interaction with it?
+For repos like "[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)," LLM jailbreaking is a ideological stance in a fundamental debate: should the control of a powerful technology reside solely with its creators, or should users have the right to interrogate, understand, and modify their interaction with it?
 It is a practice rooted in a philosophy of skepticism toward corporate authority and a firm belief in the principle of intellectual freedom.

 <.-.-.-.-{Love, Techiral <3}-.-.-.->